Creating Community Through Fresh Farm-to-Table Dinners in a Historic Architectural Setting

 Upcoming Dinner Dates

-The dinners will begin at 6 p.m. at the Stone Barn at Sebago Lake, 289 Whites Bridge Road in Standish.
+The July and August dinners will begin at 6 p.m. and the September and October dinners will begin at 5 p.m., at the Stone Barn at Sebago Lake, 289 Whites Bridge Road in Standish.

-Each ticket is $100 per person and includes dinner, drinks, and gratuity.
+Each ticket is $100 per person, plus 8% meals tax, and includes dinner, drinks, and gratuity.

 Tickets for 2018 will be on sale starting January 15, 2018.
-A link to registration will be available starting then.
+To register, please click on the dates above.